orix-software/orix-software.github.io/docs/kernel/primitives/xfread.md

 ```

-!!! fail "XFREAD does not multiple opened files "
+!!! fail "XFREAD does not manage multiples opened files "